 The Department of Defense (DOD) administers five environmental programs in response to various requirements under federal environmental laws.
 These programs include environmental cleanup, environmental compliance, pollution prevention, environmental technology, and conservation.
 Additionally, the Department of Energy (DOE) is responsible for managing defense nuclear waste and cleaning up contaminated nuclear weapons sites.
-The Administration requested a total of \$11.17 billion for these programs in FY2003, about \$390 million more than the FY2002 funding level of \$10.78 billion.
+Congress appropriated a total of \$11.07 billion for these programs for FY2003, approximately \$100 million less than the Administration's request of \$11.17 billion, but about \$280 million more than the FY2002 funding level of \$10.79 billion.
 Some of the ongoing issues associated with these programs are the adequacy, cost, and pace of cleanup, whether DOD and DOE adequately comply with environmental laws and regulations, and the extent to which environmental requirements encroach upon military readiness.

+The 107th Congress completed consideration of legislation to authorize funding for national defense programs for FY2003, including defense-related environmental programs.
 The National Defense Authorization Act for FY2003 (P.L.
 107-314, H.R.
-4546) authorized a total of \$1.32 billion for environmental cleanup at current and former military installations.
-It also authorized \$565 million for base closure activities, most of which would be used for cleanup.
+4546) authorized \$1.32 billion for environmental cleanup at current and former military installations.
+It also authorized \$565 million for base closure activities, most of which was intended for environmental cleanup.
 As in past years, funding was authorized for DOD's other environmental activities as part of several larger accounts.
-The law also authorized \$6.76 billion for DOE's defense nuclear waste management and cleanup responsibilities, and includes an interim exemption from the Migratory Bird Treaty Act for military readiness activities, as well as other environmental provisions.
+The law authorized a total of \$6.76 billion for DOE's defense nuclear waste management and cleanup responsibilities.
+The final authorization also included an interim exemption from the Migratory Bird Treaty Act for military readiness activities, which DOD had requested as part of a Readiness and Range Preservation Initiative (RRPI) to address the impacts of environmental requirements on combat training needs.
+Portions of the RRPI that would have included targeted exemptions from other environmental laws were not included in the final bill.

+The 107th Congress also completed consideration of the FY2003 appropriations bills for DOD and Military Construction, which fund DOD's environmental programs.
 The Department of Defense Appropriations Act for FY2003 (P.L.
 107-248, H.R.
 5010) provided \$1.31 billion for cleanup at current and former military installations, slightly less than authorized.
 As in defense authorization legislation, funding was provided for other environmental activities as part of several larger accounts.
 The Military Construction Appropriations Act for FY2003 (P.L.
 107-249, H.R.
-5011) provided \$561 million for base closure activities, most of which would be used for cleanup, slightly less than authorized.
-FY2003 appropriations for DOE's management and cleanup of defense nuclear waste are still pending.
-A series of continuing resolutions have been providing funding for these activities at the FY2002 enacted level of \$6.49 billion.
-The Senate has passed an omnibus appropriations bill for FY2003 as an amendment to H.J.Res.
-2, which would provide \$6.65 billion.
-The House did not pass an omnibus appropriations bill in its version of the resolution, and final appropriations for FY2003 will be determined in conference.
+5011) provided \$561 million for base closure activities, most of which was to be used for cleanup, slightly less than authorized as well.

+Debate over FY2003 appropriations for DOE's management and cleanup of defense nuclear waste was not completed during the 107th Congress.
+Final appropriations for these activities were enacted early in the 108th Congress.
+The Consolidated Appropriations Resolution for FY2003 (P.L.
+108-7, H.J.Res.
+2) included an omnibus appropriations package that provided a total of \$6.72 billion for DOE's defense nuclear waste management and cleanup responsibilities, slightly less than authorized.